ericmulcahy/moving-to-es6/README.md

 In this contrived example it is no big deal.
 But if this method were more complicated, and at the beginning we use the `double` variable to mean one thing, then reuse it again later to mean something else, it becomes confusing.
 The variable's name of `double` is no longer accurate.
-It's no longer necessary to optimize every piece of memory, and clarity of code is usually more important, so immutability should be favored. `var` does not support immutability.
-So instead, we use `const`:
+It's no longer necessary to optimize every piece of memory, and clarity of code is usually more important, so constants should be favored.
+Constant variables are also easier for compilers to optimize than reassignable variables.

 ```
 function doublePlusOne(input) {